Skip to Content

 Our Kiva deluxe room at Far View Lodge

-All-in-all, Far View Lodge was a modest, comfortable place to spend a weekend.
+All in all, Far View Lodge was a modest, comfortable place to spend a weekend.
 It was small and clean, and the beds were quite comfortable.
 The central location was perfect for exploring Mesa Verde National Park, and I wouldn’t hesitate to stay there again.

 The sink and coffee maker area at Far View Lodge in Mesa Verde National Park